To view a larger image, please click here or hover over the photo above.

 Abruzzo Citra was located south of the Pescara river and within the area of today’s Abruzzo region of Italy, for the most part within the present Province of Chieti; the seat was the city of Chieti.

-Abruzzo Ultra with seat to Aquila was located to the north of Pescara river and the borders of "the giustizierato" embraced the area of today’s provinces of Aquila, Teramo, and for the most part within the present Province of Pescara, and partial North East side of the province Rieti ( nowadays province of the Latium region)
+Abruzzo Ultra had instead at that time seat to Aquila and embraced the north of Pescara river and the borders of "the giustizierato" embraced the area of today’s provinces of Aquila, Teramo, it included also most part of the the present Province of Pescara, it was even included partial North East side of the province of Rieti ( nowadays province of the Latium region)

-The borders of all the territory were on the north east the Tronto river,to the south the Pescara river, and to the north east the mountains chain of the Gran Saaso
+The borders of all the territories starded from north east side of the Tronto river going all the way down to the south of the Pescara river, including also the north west side of the Gran Sasso mountain chain.

 Giovanni Antonio Magini (in Latin, Maginus) (June 13, 1555 – February 11, 1617) was an Italian astronomer, astrologer, cartographer, and mathematician.
 In 1588 he was chosen over Galileo to occupy the chair of mathematics at the University of Bologna after the death of Egnatio Danti.
 Magini supported a geocentric system of the world, in preference to Copernicus’ heliocentric system.
 As a cartographer, his life's work was the preparation of Italia or the Atlante geografico d'Italia (Geographic Atlas of Italy), printed posthumously by Magini's son in 1620.